isomerpages/mccy-sgpo/_take-action/Partners Portal/Partnerships.md

 <tr>
 <td rowspan="1" colspan="1">
 <p><a href="https://www.digitalforlife.gov.sg" rel="noopener noreferrer nofollow" target="_blank">Digital for Life</a>:
-Make a difference by starting a
-<br>project to enhance Singaporeans' digital skills and wellbeing.
-Find out
-how you can make a difference to drive a Digitally inclusive Singapore by partnering with us.</p>
+Make a difference by starting a project to enhance Singaporeans' digital skills and wellbeing.
+Find out how you can make a difference to drive a Digitally inclusive Singapore by partnering with us.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p><a href="https://www.mentoringsg.com" rel="noopener noreferrer nofollow" target="_blank">Mentoring.SG</a> Connect